Worcestershire Regiment: Territorial Force

-The 1/7th and 1/8th Battalions landed at Boulogne-sur-Mer as part of the Gloucester and Worcester Brigade in the South Midland Division in March 1915 for service on the Western Front and then moved to Italy in November 1917.
-The 2/7th and 2/8th Battalions landed in France as part of the 2nd Gloucester & Worcester Brigade in the 2nd South Midland Division in May 1916 for service on the Western Front.
+The 1/7th and 1/8th battalions landed at Boulogne-sur-Mer as part of the Gloucester and Worcester Brigade in the South Midland Division in March 1915 for service on the Western Front and then moved to Italy in November 1917.

+The 2/7th and 2/8th battalions landed in France as part of the 2nd Gloucester & Worcester Brigade in the 2nd South Midland Division in May 1916 for service on the Western Front.

 New Armies

-Escort of the 10th (Service) Battalion, Worcestershire Regiment bringing in German prisoners captured during the attack on La Boisselle, France, 3 July 1916.
+Escort of the 10th (Service) Battalion, Worcestershire Regiment, bringing in German prisoners captured during the attack on La Boisselle, France, 3 July 1916.

 The 9th (Service) Battalion landed in Gallipoli as part of the 39th Brigade in the 13th (Western) Division in July 1915; the battalion was evacuated from Gallipoli and moved to Egypt in January 1916 and transferred to North Persia Force in July 1918.

 The 10th (Service) Battalion landed in France as part of the 57th Brigade in the 19th (Western) Division in July 1915 for service on the Western Front.

-The 11th (Service) Battalion landed in France as part of the 78th Brigade in the 26th Division in September 1915 for service on the Western Front and then moved to Salonika in November 1915.
+The 11th (Service) Battalion landed in France as part of the 78th Infantry Brigade in the 26th Division in September 1915 for service on the Western Front and then moved to Salonika in November 1915.

+After the war

+Officers of the 8th (Territorial Army) Battalion, Worcestershire Regiment, at Swanage, August 1924 for their annual training.

 In December 1918, the regiment was used to suppress the Taranto Revolt, executing one of the rebels by firing squad.

-The 2nd Battalion was part of the 1st Rhine Brigade of the British Army of the Rhine from 1926 to 1928.
+The regiment's 2nd Battalion was part of the 1st Rhine Brigade of the British Army of the Rhine from 1926 to 1928.

+The regiment fought in the 1936–1939 Arab revolt in Palestine.